poseidon-framework/poseidon-framework.github.io/trident.md

                            do not have a SNP that is present in another package.
                            With this option set, the forged dataset will typically have fewer SNPs, but less missingness.
-  --outFormat ARG          the format of the output genotype data: EIGENSTRAT or
+  --outFormat FORMAT       The format of the output genotype data: EIGENSTRAT or
-                           PLINK.
-Default: PLINK
+                           PLINK. (default: PLINK)
-  --minimal                should only a minimal output package be created?
+  --minimal                Should the output data be reduced to a necessary
+                           minimum and omit empty scaffolding?
-  --onlyGeno               should only the resulting genotype data be returned?
+  --onlyGeno               Should only the resulting genotype data be returned?
+                           This means the output will not be a Poseidon package.
+  -o,--outPackagePath DIR  Path to the output package directory.
+  -n,--outPackageName STRING
-                           This means the output will not be a Poseidon package -o,--outPackagePath ARG  the output package directory path -n,--outPackageName ARG  the output package name - this is optional: If no name is provided, then the package name defaults to the basename of the (mandatory) --outPackagePath
+                           The output package name.
+This is optional: If no name is provided, then the package name defaults to the basename of the (mandatory) --outPackagePath
-                           argument
+                           argument. (default: Nothing)
   --packagewise            Skip the within-package selection step in forge.
 This
                            will result in outputting all individuals in the relevant packages, and hence a superset of the